siddancha/AutoBDMC/README.md

 bound log likelihoods of synthetic data via annealed importance sampling in an automated fashion by integrating it with probabilisitic programming languages, such as Stan and WebPPL.

-This repository contains an implementation of this tool in Stan (and WebPPL), as well as experiments that validate the use of this tool and demonstrate scientific findings produced by it.
+This repository contains an implementation of this tool in Stan and WebPPL, as well as experiments that validate the use of this tool and demonstrate scientific findings produced by it.

 ## Instructions